codefellows-seattle-javascript-401d20/06-tcp-server/README.md

 * **\_\_test\_\_/** - contains unit tests

 ## Feature Tasks
 For this assignment you will be building a TCP chatroom.
-Clients should be able to connect using a telnet client nickname them selfs and talk to each other.
+Clients should be able to connect using a telnet client, nickname themselves and talk to each other.
 Clients should also be able to run special commands to quit, list users, reset their nickname, and send direct messages.
-You may add as many featrues to the chat as you would like.
-Do not use any third party librarys in your chatroom modules.
+You may add as many features to the chat as you would like.
+Do not use any third party libraries in your chatroom modules.

 #### Minimum Requirements
 * Create a TCP Server using the NodeJS `net` module